cocos/cocos-docs/en/animation/marionette/index.md

-# Marionette Animation System
+# Marionette System

-Cocos Creator 3.5 introduces a new **Marionette** animation system that controls the skeletal animation of objects via state machines, enabling an automated, and reusable animation process.
+Cocos Creator introduced the Marionette animation system in v3.4 as the new bespoke state machine system for an automated, modularized skeletal animation workflow.

-To distinguish it from the animation system before v3.4, the new animation system is called the **Marionette** animation system and the animation system used before v3.4 the old animation system.
-Both animation systems work properly, but do not support simultaneous use.
-The main differences are as follows:
+To distinguish from the animation system from prior to v3.4 which is also accessible in the later versions of Cocos Creator, the new animation system will be referred as the **Marionette** system in this documentation while the animation system from prior to v3.4 will be referred as the **legacy** system.
+In general, the distinctions between the two include:

-- **Old Animation System**: animation components, animation states as the core, manual simple control of animation clips such as play and pause.
-Animation clips support the use of Animation Clips created through the editor and externally imported skeletal animations (`.fbx` and `.gltf`).
+- **Legacy**: Powered by the **Animation** component, the legacy system animates objects with animation states containing animation clips (which are keyframe animations created in Cocos Creator) and skeletal animations imported from external sources in the format of `.fbx` and `.gltf`.

-- **Marionette Animation System**: the animation controller component and the animation graph are the core of the animation system, and the animation clips are automatically controlled by the state machine according to the pre-built animation graph, such as playing and switching.
-Animation clips only support externally imported skeletal animations (`.fbx` and `.gltf`).
+- **Marionette**: Powered by the **Animation Controller** component, the Marionette system animate objects with pre-constructed animation graphs, which functions as a controller of multiple animation states that can only contain skeletal animations imported from external sources in the format of `.fbx` and `.gltf`.

 ## Content

-The main contents of the Marionette animation system include.
+The Marionette system consists of four modules:

 - [Animation Graph Assets](animation-graph.md)
 - [Animation Graph Panel](animation-graph-panel.md)